 “If you know R, you’ll never be unemployed.”
 That’s a line I hear a lot, lately.
 Why?
 Because data analysis skills are in demand.
 And R is used in both industry and academia.
 So, if you know R, you are more likely to find employment.

 R is a program and a language.
 It’s free (on both Mac and Windows) and it’s really powerful.
-A downside is that it is a command line interface with its own language, so it involves learning new (but relatively easy) syntax (just like learning baby logic or HTML).
+A downside is that it is a command line interface with its own language, so it involves learning new (but relatively easy) syntax (just like learning symbolic logic or HTML).
 You can download R (which runs in the background) here and RStudio (the app you use to analyze data using R) here.
 The book Getting Started With RStudio is a decent primer.
 If you like videos, then this introductory workshop video by Ashley Edwards might suit you well.

 Once you’ve gleaned the basics of R, you might benefit from following advanced R users like Danielle Navarro (below) and others.